-Intrastat: Complete Guide for 2020
+Intrastat: Complete Guide

-What is an Intrastat?
+What is an Intrastat return?

 Intrastat is a statistical declaration that must be submitted by certain business engaged in international trade within the European Union.
 Intrastat declarations measure the movement of goods - dispatches and arrivals - across EU member states.

-The Intrastat obligation was created in 1993 when the original member states became part of the European Union and customs formalities were removed.
+The Intrastat obligation was created in 1993 when the original Member States became part of the European Union and customs formalities were removed.
 Intrastat declarations then replaced customs declarations as the source of trade statistics within the EU.

 The requirements of Intrastat are similar in all member states of the EU, although there are some differences on how each member state has implemented the rules.